ja-sanborn/allyaria/docs/references/Theming/Enumerations/Allyaria.Theming.Enumerations.ThemeType.md

 ﻿# Allyaria.Theming.Enumerations.ThemeType

-`ThemeType` is an enumeration that defines the available theme modes supported by Allyaria.
-It represents the visual appearance options that can be applied at runtime through `AryTheme`, enabling dynamic adaptation to user or system preferences.
+`ThemeType` is an enumeration defining the visual theme modes supported by the Allyaria theming system.
+These options represent selectable appearance presets applied at runtime and include adaptive, light, dark, and high-contrast themes designed for accessibility and WCAG compliance.

+## Summary

+`ThemeType` is an enum representing available theme modes, including system-adaptive, standard light/dark, and high-contrast variants.
+It enables applications to declaratively specify which color scheme should be applied and supports accessibility requirements such as forced-color modes.

 ## Constructors